Find Cheap Auto Insurance Quotes in Your Area

-Minnesota drivers aged 55 and above can easily get a 10% discount on their automobile insurance by taking 8 hours’ worth of defensive driver training.
+Minnesota drivers aged 55 and above can easily get a 10% discount on their automobile insurance by taking eight hours’ worth of defensive driver training.
 In Minnesota, this training program is called an Accident Prevention Course, and it comes in two formats: online or classroom.
 Apart from getting a discount on their car insurance, Minnesota motorists can also use the course to reinstate their suspended driver’s licenses.

-Benefit of taking a Defensive Driving Course in Minnesota
+Benefit of taking a defensive driving course in Minnesota

 Any motorist of any age can attend a driver improvement program approved by Minnesota’s Department of Public Safety.
 But this is especially beneficial to senior citizens, as well as those who need to get their licenses back after a suspension.

-Aging can bring with it vision impairment, deteriorating reflexes, and bad judgment calls.
+Aging can bring with it vision impairment, deteriorating reflexes and bad judgment calls.
 But this doesn’t necessarily mean you’ll need to give up on driving.
 You can still drive longer by driving safer.
 Minnesota has decreed Statute S65B.28 to entitle drivers 55 years and older to receive at least a 10% discount on their insurance policies, provided they voluntarily enroll and successfully complete an accredited accident prevention course.

-Unlike other States, Minnesota does not keep track of its drivers through a points system.
+Unlike other states, Minnesota does not track its drivers through a points system.
 It does, however, pay close attention to your traffic record.
 Upon learning that you’ve exhibited a history of unsafe driving practices, the Driver and Vehicle Services Department may consider suspending your license.
 In such a situation, you may elect to participate in a defensive driving course in order to have your license reinstated.

 State-approved traffic safety schools present a variety of course outlines.
 But the curriculum that is most recognized by the Minnesota Department of Public Safety is AARP’s 55 Alive Class Curriculum.
 Most traffic schools refer to the 55 Alive format when crafting their 8-hour and 4-hour lesson plans.
 Program topics include:

-- How to reduce traffic violations, crashes, and injuries
+- How to reduce traffic violations, crashes and injuries

 - How to compensate for age-related physical and mental changes